 The Turkish knot is symmetrical and leaves two small bumps within each knot on the back of the rug—it ends up looking like a double knot.
 Turkey, Armenia, Azerbaijan, and northern Iran are more likely to use this type of knot.

-The Jufti knot, which means false knot
+The Jufti knot

 The Jufti knot, or false knot, is tied around four threads instead of two, creating a short cut.
 The weaver spends less time on a rug when using a Jufti knot, which results in quicker processing time and a lower value and quality.